-To promote effective communication, the Company maintains a corporate website http://shanghaigrowth.etnet.com.hk, where up-to-date information and published financial results, corporate governance practices and other information are posted.
-A Shareholders' Communication Policy has been adopted by the Board in September 2012 setting out relevant contact details and the Company's procedures in providing Shareholders with prompt and equal access to publicly available information of the Company.
-The Board has conducted annual review of the Shareholders' Communication Policy to ensure its effectiveness.
-Such policy has been published on the Company's website.
+To promote effective communication, the Company has established a Shareholders' Communication Policy setting out relevant contact details and the Company's procedures in providing Shareholders with prompt and equal access to publicly available information of the Company.
+The Board conducts annual review of the Shareholders' Communication Policy and revises it from time to time to ensure its effectiveness.
+The latest policy has been published on the Company's website http://shanghaigrowth.etnet.com.hk.
+During the year, works conducted in accordance with the Shareholders' Communication Policy are as follows: